prometheus/governance/GOVERNANCE.md

 ## Charter

-The following responsibilities and powers belong to the Steering Committee.
+The Steering Committee has the following responsibilities and powers.

 * Define, evolve, and promote the vision, values, and mission of the project.
 * Define and evolve project governance structures and policies, including project roles and how collaborators adopt these roles.
 This includes policy for the creation and administration of working groups and committees.
-* Steward, control access, delegate access, and establish processes regarding all Prometheus project resources and has the final say in the disposition of those resources.
+* Steward, control access, delegate access, and establish processes regarding all Prometheus project resources, having the final say in the disposition of those resources.
-* Coordinate with the CNCF regarding usage of the Prometheus brand and how that brand can be used in relation to other efforts or vendors.
+* Coordinate with the LF and the CNCF regarding usage of the Prometheus trademark and how that trademark can be used in relation to and with other efforts, projects, or vendors.
+__TODO__: Discuss what happens if SC members is violating CoC.
-* Receive and handle reports about code of conduct violations and maintain confidentiality.
+* Receive and handle reports about Code of Conduct violations while maintaining confidentiality.
 * Act as the final escalation point and decide for any disputes, issues, clarifications, or escalations within the project scope.
 * Have “owners” role for the project's GitHub organizations[^1].
 * Ultimate responsibility for all key project functions, unless delegated to a team.
 For example, vulnerability and security report handling, or GitHub administration.